sivy/monkinetic.blog/_posts/2017-12-11-the-revolution-will-be-federated.md

 The major social media sites - Twitter, Facebook - are commonly referred to as *silos* - great collections of content with few connections to the outside world.
 Content flows in from users (and the web) but not out again.

-The picture I've recently started forming is the Dystopic Underground Community from the science fiction genre: The Haves live near the surface, blessed by light and air (and attention).
+The picture I've recently started forming is the *Dystopian Underground Community* from the science fiction genre: The Haves live near the surface, in the Silo's highest levels, blessed by light and air (and attention).
 The Have-Nots live below, garnering less and less light from the source, instead inheriting the castoffs and scraps dropping from the levels above them.
 The Upper-Midlevels can still see the light clearly, pretending that they are not dependent on the goodwill of the Haves for access, and pretending that there are not hundreds of levels of population below, struggling for life.

 ![SciFi Silo]({{site.baseurl}}/images/silo.jpg)